hdocmsu/hdocmsu.github.io/_pages/resume.md

 <div class="card_for_cv">
 <ul>
-<li>I’m starting a personal blog where I share <em>“cool stuff”</em>, ideas and insights at the intersection of MRI physics, mathematics, and innovation.
-With over 8 years of experience training sales teams on MRI physics and the latest MRI technologies, my goal is to make technical concepts that were once inaccessible feel clear, engaging, and enjoyable.
+<li>I’m starting a <a href="https://hdocmsu.github.io/blog/" target="_blank">personal blog</a> where I share *“cool stuff”*, ideas and insights at the intersection of MRI physics, mathematics, and innovation.
+With over 15 years of experience on MRI physics and the latest MRI technologies, my goal is to make MRI physics that were once inaccessible feel clear, engaging, and enjoyable.
 </li>
 <li>
-If this sounds interesting to you, the best way to stay informed about future posts is to subscribe to the newsletter below and receive new posts directly in your inbox.</li>
+If this sounds interesting to you, the best way to stay informed about future posts is to subscribe to the <a href="https://hdomriphysics.substack.com/about" target="_blank">free newsletter</a> below and receive new posts directly in your inbox.</li>
 </ul>
 </div>